 The current directors of Pulse Australia Limited are:

-A highly experienced international Grain Trader, Francois commenced his career in the global grains industry with Louis Dreyfus in Chicago in 1989 and since then has held various positions with international grain and Pulse trading companies in New York, Hong Kong, Paris and Melbourne, including with the Andre Group of Switzerland from 1990 until 2001.
+Francois commenced his career in the global grains industry with Louis Dreyfus in Chicago in 1989 and has since held various positions with international grain and pulse trading companies in New York, Hong Kong, Paris, Switzerland and Melbourne.

 Francois’ International trade experience and network of contacts is an invaluable asset to the Pulse Australia Board in both developing overall policy and in responding to issues in international trade contracts, importing government inconsistency and so on, that may arise from time to time.